oOMARop/CPU-Scheduler-Simulator/README.md

 1. Open the project in NetBeans or IntelliJ.
 2. Run MainGUI.java or javafx run
 3. Enter number of processes.
-4. Choose scheduling algorithm.
-5. Fill process data.
+4. Fill process data.
-6. Click Run Scheduling.
+5. Click Run Scheduling.

 ---